-About WCIA3The station's first broadcast was on November 14, 1953, and it was owned and operated by Midwest Television, headquartered in Champaign.
-August C. Meyer Sr., a lawyer and chairman of the board of the Champaign-based Bank of Illinois, founded Midwest Television in 1952.
-Meyer expanded the company's footprint by buying WMBD-AM-FM-TV in Peoria, Illinois, in 1960 and KFMB-AM-FM-TV in San Diego, California, in 1964.
-Midwest sold off controlling interest in its Illinois television holdings to Nexstar in 1999.
-That company acquired Midwest's remaining interest in the Illinois stations in 2001.
+About WCIA3Midwest Television, based in Champaign, owned and managed the station, which had its inaugural transmission on November 14, 1953.
+Midwest Television was created in 1952 by August C. Meyer Sr., a lawyer and the chairman of the board of the Champaign-based Bank of Illinois.
+Meyer extended the company's reach by purchasing WMBD-AM-FM-TV in Peoria, Illinois, in 1960, and KFMB-AM-FM-TV in San Diego, California, in 1964.
+In 1999, Midwest sold a majority stake in its Illinois television operations to Nexstar.
+In 2001, that corporation purchased Midwest's remaining shareholding in the Illinois stations.